buddhist-uni/buddhist-uni.github.io/README.md

 ## Contributing

 OBU would love your help!
-See the [Contribution Guide](https://github.com/buddhist-uni/buddhist-uni.github.io/blob/master/CONTRIBUTING.md) for how to get started.
+See the [Contribution Guide](https://github.com/buddhist-uni/buddhist-uni.github.io/blob/master/CONTRIBUTING.md) for how to get started, including how to run the site on your own machine.

 ## Acknowledgements